learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

     *  `WikiFetcher.java` contains the code we saw in previous labs to read web pages and parse them using JSoup.

+You'll also find these files, which are part of our solution to a previous lab.

-    *  `Index.java` contains our solution to a previous lab, which implements an index with Java data structures.
+    *  `Index.java` implements an index using Java data structures.

+    *  `TermCounter.java` represents a map from terms to their frequencies.

+    *  `WikiNodeIterable.java` iterates through the nodes in a DOM tree produced by JSoup.

 Also, in `javacs-lab10`, you'll find the Ant build file `build.xml`.